ezetina86/Terraform/README.md

 ---
 ##### Laboratory #1 #####

-Use a AWS provider to deploy simle EC2 instance.
+Use a AWS provider to deploy simple EC2 instance.

 ```javascript
 provider "aws" {